Skip to content

 DataMaker caches tokens until 60 seconds before their stated expires_in.
 If your scenario runs longer than that, tokens are refreshed transparently.

-The retry triggers a fresh token fetch.
+# the next attempt triggers a fresh token fetch

 Bearer / API key shows up in logs